Getting Started with BearClaude

 @filename

-- Ask Claude Code to implement features, update documentation, or analyze your project
+or by highlighting text and using the insert commands - Ask Claude Code to implement features, update documentation, or analyze your project

 - Use